mariamtee/HR-ANALYST/README.md

 **<ins>Skills Demonstrated:</ins>**
 This project demonstrates several key skills in the field of HR analytics and data analysis:

+*Data Sourcing:*
+The data used for this analysis was sourced from The Palmoria Group's HR systems, which included information such as employee demographics, job roles, compensation details, performance evaluations, and promotions history.
+The data was collected for a specified time frame and covered all three regions of the company.

 *-Data Collection:* Gathering relevant HR data from the company's systems to gain insights into the extent of gender inequality issues.

 *-Data Transformation:* Converting raw data into a structured format suitable for analysis.